mcw-rcc/mcw-rcc.github.io/docs/software/alphafold.md

 ### Obtaining Model Parameters

 AlphaFold3 is installed on the cluster but does not include the required model parameters, which are subject to [Terms of Use](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md){:target="_blank"}.
 In order to comply, each user wanting to use AlphaFold 3 must [submit a request](https://forms.gle/svvpY4u2jsHEwWYS6) to DeepMind to obtain their own personal copy of the model parameters.
-Approval of the request is entirely at the discretion of Google DeepMind.
 Research Computing cannot obtain the model parameters for you.
 Please ensure that you read and fully understand the Terms of Use agreement prior to request and download.

-If approved, you will receive a download link (~1 GB).
+If approved, you will receive a download link to a ~1 GB file.
 Place that in your home directory, e.g. `$HOME/af3`.
 Per the Terms of Use, you may not share these files with anyone else, including other members of your lab.

 ### Input JSON